avo-hq/docs/src/1.0/authorization.md

 ## Make sure Avo knows who your current user is

-Before setting any policies up, please make sure Avo knows who your current user is.
-Usually, to do that you need this 👇 &nbsp;  set up should be fine, but follow [this](authentication.html#customize-the-current-user-method) page for more scenarios.
+Before setting any policies up, please make sure Avo knows your current user.
+Usually, you need this 👇 &nbsp;  set up should be fine, but follow [this](authentication.html#customize-the-current-user-method) page for more scenarios.

 ```ruby
 # config/initializers/avo.rb